If you or someone you care about is struggling with addiction challenges, many addiction treatment options are available to help.

 Seeking help for addiction can be complicated for many and complex for some.
 10% of people seek treatment partly because of their shame.
 The other reason is that the nature of addiction compels the addict to manage the pain of addiction.

 Most people don’t seek treatment for addiction because the pain of stopping seems greater than the pain of addiction, and they don’t see any other alternative.
 However, options are available for those currently struggling with addiction, and recovery is possible.

-If you or someone you know is struggling with addiction, consider contacting the professionals at NYC Addiction Resources for help.
-They have information, resources, and referrals to drug rehabs and detoxes, alcohol detoxes, and dual diagnosis rehabilitation centers in and around the NYC area.
+We facilitate connections for New York residents seeking treatment centers in the tri-state area.
+If you or someone you know is grappling with addiction in or around New York City, reaching out to the experts at NYC Addiction Resources is a wise step.
+They provide valuable information and referrals for drug rehabs, drug detoxes, alcohol detoxes, and dual diagnosis rehab centers in the NYC Tri-State area.